elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-diction-and-syntax-be-evaluated-in-a-speech-critique.md

 url: /learn/education-studies/questions/how-can-diction-and-syntax-be-evaluated-in-a-speech-critique
 score: -1.0
 related_article1:
-    id: 168539
+    id: 168548
+    title: >-
-    title: How can active listening enhance understanding during a critique?
+        How can reasoning enhance the credibility of a speech?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-active-listening-enhance-understanding-during-a-critique
+    url: /learn/education-studies/questions/how-can-reasoning-enhance-the-credibility-of-a-speech
 related_article2:
-    id: 168529
+    id: 168550
-    title: How does syntax contribute to persuasion in speech?
+    title: >-
+        What techniques can be used to manage disagreement respectfully in a discussion?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-syntax-contribute-to-persuasion-in-speech
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-manage-disagreement-respectfully-in-a-discussion
 related_article3:
     id: 168542
+    title: >-
-    title: What are effective summarization techniques and how can personal bias be avoided?
+        What are effective summarization techniques and how can personal bias be avoided?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-effective-summarization-techniques-and-how-can-personal-bias-be-avoided
 related_article4:
-    id: 168553
+    id: 168530
-    title: What strategies can be employed for conflict resolution while maintaining respectful dialogue?
+    title: >-
+        What are some common rhetorical strategies used in speeches?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-be-employed-for-conflict-resolution-while-maintaining-respectful-dialogue
+    url: /learn/education-studies/questions/what-are-some-common-rhetorical-strategies-used-in-speeches
 related_article5:
-    id: 168529
+    id: 168550
-    title: How does syntax contribute to persuasion in speech?
+    title: >-
+        What techniques can be used to manage disagreement respectfully in a discussion?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-syntax-contribute-to-persuasion-in-speech
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-manage-disagreement-respectfully-in-a-discussion
 ---

 &nbsp;